Mouradost/javascript-intro/README.md

 The Plotly example is available [here](charts/index.html).

-It is randomly generated data that is plotted every 1s, the plot is dynamically formatted so that it moves with the new coming data.
+It is randomly generated data that is plotted every 1s.
+The plot is dynamically formatted so that it moves with the new coming data.

 ## Python instead of JavaScript ?

-The new PyScript is in it's alpha stage, I'm just trying out how it looks like.
+The new PyScript is in its alpha stage.
+I'm just trying out what it looks like.

 You can find my demo [here](pythonScript/index.html).

+## Neural Network Real-time visualization using Tensorflow js

+A visualization of the network learning process in real-time using p5 and Tensorflow.

+You can find my demo [here](neuralNetwork/index.html).

 ## Indexes